 “We do have some fans who prefer to message us after the gig on Twitter which is always nice, but I make a point when I’m on stage of saying ‘come and say hello’, because I love sharing and I see Queen Zee as a collective, not just as an extension of my ego or as my project.
 I like people getting involved.
 People have been customising their clothes and getting tattoos…”

-I Zee that I saw a fan had posted a picture of a “sass or die” tattoo they’d had inked in honour of the band on the Queen Zee social media accounts.
-I then asked Zee about the flipside of this, the trolling they’ve experienced on the band’s posts on International Transgender Day Of Visibility (31st March).
-I ask if shouting back (which Zee always does) takes its toll, or do posts like the one about the tattoo make things easier to deal with?
+I tell Zee that I saw that a fan had posted a picture of the “sass or die” tattoo that they’d had inked in honour of the band on Queen Zee’s social media accounts.
+But for every loyal fan, there seems to be a troll.
+I ask about the trolling Zee experienced on the band’s posts about International Transgender Day Of Visibility (31st March).
+I ask if shouting back – which Zee always does – takes its toll, or do posts like the one about the tattoo make things easier to deal with?

 “Cis people will see these things online and be really shocked by that, but one of the main things for trans people is that you go through things like that every day anyway, it’s just not always online.
 I actually love people trolling, it’s my favourite thing.
 I know that I have offended them, and that my existence offends them – and I think that’s brilliant.
 I don’t want those people to like me, I don’t want them to come to our shows if they’re that bigoted.